© Christy MacBride Photography

 Environment

 Donation to “Save Our Beaches”: SCWC donated funds in support of the local non-profit Save Our Beaches organization’s coastal monitoring device project.
-The CoastSnap device will be installed on the San Clemente pier and will allow the public to take a photo using their personal cell phone and the cradle device to help monitor coastline changes over time.
+The CoastSnap device is on the San Clemente pier and will allow the public to take a photo using their personal cell phone and the cradle device to help monitor coastline changes over time.

 Health & Wellness